Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Attach a matching yarn at the bottom of your front panel.
 Start with the side that works best for you.

 ch1, sc around the entire front opening from one end at the bottom all around the neckline to the other end.
 Try to crochet evenly around the neckline.
 This is more important than the exact number of stitches around.
-You can crochet 2sc into larger spaces.
+You can crochet 1sc into regular spaces and 2sc into larger spaces.

 Fasten off.